tensorzero/tensorzero/dashboard/README.md

-# TensorZero Dashboard
+# TensorZero Dashboard [WIP]

 ## Status

 This dashboard is currently a work in progress.

-Our goals for this project are to:
+The goal of the dashboard is to improve the developer experience for TensorZero.

+In particular, we want to make it easier to:

-- [ ] Allow users to run TensorZero recipes through the dashboard.
-To start, this will include:
+- [ ] Run TensorZero recipes through the dashboard.
   - [ ] Supervised fine-tuning
   - [ ] Dynamic in-context learning

-- [ ] Allow users to review inferences and episodes and provide feedback to either.
+- [ ] Review inferences and episodes (incl. providing feedback)
-- [ ] Provide an easy dashboard showing the relative performance of different variants for a particular function.
+- [ ] Track the performance of different variants for a particular function
-- [ ] Allow users to edit the configuration through the dashboard.
+- [ ] Edit the configuration through the dashboard

-Currently, we are building out the dashboard incrementally.
-We have the beginning of a fine-tuning form that uses the OpenAI fine-tuning API.

 ## Running the Dashboard